-When my husband and I arrived in Barcelona, we had no solid plan and spent our first evening researching what to see.
+When my husband and I arrived in Barcelona in 2017, we had no solid plan and spent our first evening researching what to see.
 Because we’ve visited many museums, cathedrals, piazzas and castles, we decided the thing that would distinguish Barcelona for us would be to immerse ourselves in Antoni Gaudi’s architecture.
 Gaudi was a genius and there is nothing like his work anywhere else in Europe.

 Our 3-day itinerary explored Gaudi’s works chronologically.
 Of course, you can move things around or compress this so that it takes less than three days, but if you have the time, I think it’s worth it to relax and truly soak up his delightful art.
 Whatever plan you make, be sure to get reservations and tickets online ahead of time.
 During the busy tourist season you will need to make reservations at least a few days in advance, and even earlier if you don’t have a lot of flexibility in your schedule.